MCLDG-zz/blg-svlss-msvc/README.md

 #### 1. Pre-requisites

-You will need four AWS accounts.
-One for the CodePipelines, one for the Bookings microservice and one for the Airmiles microservice and last one is for S3 website web interface.
+You will need three or four AWS accounts.
+* a Tools account for the CodePipelines
+* a Booking account for the Bookings microservice
+* an Airmiles account for the Airmiles microservice
+* an S3-Bucket account for the S3 website web interface.
+If you want to use only three accounts, you can optionally deploy this to the
+Tools account, i.e. the same account as the CodePipelines

 #### 2. Clone the sample Lambda function GitHub repository